 Additionally, making each individual REIT and the Vanguard REIT ETF available to the public also comes at a cost.
-Investment banks typically charge a 7% underwriting fee and business owners and executives expect a substantial markup for moving their offering from the private to the public market.
+Investment banks typically charge an underwriting fee– which can be as high as 7% – and business owners and executives expect a substantial markup for moving their offering from the private market to the public market.

 From the public market perspective, the REIT level appears to be the end of the line for the investment to the public market investor.
 That’s because they can’t see how the property was developed and sold into the public market.
 In fact, the value chain begins much earlier in the private market.
 Before a real estate investment can be traded in the public market, it must first be originated and developed individually, which predominantly happens in the private market.

 Large public REITs don’t typically originate and develop real estate themselves; they generally acquire fully stabilized real estate investments and manage them.
 In most cases, a REIT must acquire the property in the private market.
 When a REIT purchases a property from the private owner, it pays a premium to the property seller, a value loss that is eventually passed on to the public market investor.